BetterThanTomorrow/calva/docs/site/live-share.md

 When using Calva, you can use Live Share as well.
 Editing works exactly the same as for any other programming language.
 What makes Calva a bit special, is the REPL.
-So from version 2.0.127 Calva allows the host to share the REPL with guests as well.
+When using Live Share, Calva allows the host to share the REPL with guests as well.
 If you use any of the supported configuration, this will be pretty much automatic.

 This is what a typical scenario looks like: